build-on-aws/aws-lambda-and-cqrs-a-winning-combination/README.md

 #### Ability to Replace Service Representation

-Last, but not least - extracting externalities allowed us to abstract away interaction-specific details.
-This way we have introduced *Amazon API Gateway*, however - nothing stops us from introducing (in parts or in a single move) other kinds of triggers e.g., we can trigger certain *AWS Lambda* via message coming from *Amazon SQS* queue or expose our queries via *GraphQL* *API* via *AWS AppSync*.
+Last, but not least - extracting externalities allowed you to abstract away interaction-specific details.
+This way you may introduce *Amazon API Gateway*, however - nothing stops you from introducing (in parts or in a single move) other kinds of triggers e.g., you can trigger certain *AWS Lambda* via message coming from *Amazon SQS* queue or expose our queries via *GraphQL* *API* via *AWS AppSync*.

 ## Resources